Travis Mack

-Travis Steven Mack (born April 15, 1983) is an American NASCAR crew chief for Legacy Motor Club of their No. 42 Toyota Camry XSE in the NASCAR Cup Series driven by John Hunter Nemechek for the 2025 season.
+Travis Steven Mack (born April 15, 1983) is an American NASCAR crew chief, most recently for Legacy Motor Club of their No. 42/40 Toyota Camry XSE in the NASCAR Cup Series driven by John Hunter Nemechek.
 He also previously worked as a crew chief for Trackhouse Racing, JR Motorsports, Leavine Family Racing and Kaulig Racing as well as a pit crew member for Hendrick Motorsports and Clement Racing.

 Racing career

 After graduating from Louisville Male High School and the University of Louisville, Mack began his career as a mechanic on Frank Kimmel's ARCA team, Clement Racing, winning three championships with him, before joining Hendrick Motorsports in 2004 as a shock specialist and front-end mechanic.
 He moved over to JR Motorsports (Hendrick's Xfinity Series affiliate) in 2013, working on the No. 7 car of Regan Smith, and was reassigned in 2014 as the car chief of the No. 9 car, where he was a part of Chase Elliott's championship-winning team.
 He rejoined Hendrick Motorsports in 2015 as the car chief for Dale Earnhardt Jr.'s No. 88 car in the Cup Series, moving up with crew chief Greg Ives, who replaced Steve Letarte as Jr's crew chief when Letarte left to become a color commentator for NASCAR on NBC.
 Mack would also serve as the No. 88 car's interim crew chief for one race in 2017 when Ives was suspended.

 In 2018, Mack got his first permanent crew chiefing job with Leavine Family Racing as the crew chief of their No. 95 car in the Cup Series, which was driven by Kasey Kahne, who Mack worked alongside at Hendrick the previous year.
 Over the summer, he left LFR to return to JRM as the crew chief of Michael Annett's No. 5 car in the Xfinity Series starting at Watkins Glen.
 Annett had struggled that year and in 2017 compared to his teammates under crew chief Jason Stockert, who was reassigned to another job at JRM.